-RESIDENCE HOUSING AND DINING
+RESIDENCE LIFE AND HOUSING

-EXPERIENCE LIVING ON CAMPUS IN VAUGHN''S RESIDENCE HALL
+EXPERIENCE LIVING ON CAMPUS IN VAUGHN'S RESIDENCE HALL

 As you’re making your college decisions, you’re also probably deciding where you’re going to live.
 Choosing to live in a residence hall can help ease the transition to life on your own and help you make new connections to your peers.
 You can also take advantage of all that New York City has to offer.